-Diabetes is a disease that has become an epidemic among adults across the world.Kharroubi, Akram T., and Hisham M. Darwish.
+Diabetes is a disease that has become an epidemic among adults worldwide.Kharroubi, Akram T., and Hisham M. Darwish.
 “Diabetes mellitus: The epidemic of the century.”
 World journal of diabetes 6, no. 6 (2015): 850.
-Diabetes mellitus or type-2 diabetes is in most cases a lifestyle disease that is characterized by hyperglycemia (high levels of glucose in the blood) caused by defects in the secretion and action of the hormone insulin.
-Diabetic patients are treated with medication and insulin; however, almost in all cases lifestyle modification is recommended.
+Diabetes mellitus or type-2 diabetes is, in most cases, a lifestyle disease that is characterized by hyperglycemia (high levels of glucose in the blood) caused by defects in the secretion and action of the hormone insulin.
+Diabetic patients are treated with medication and insulin; however, lifestyle modification is recommended in all cases.

-The food that we eat is not in a form which the body can use for nourishing itself.
+The food we eat is not in a form that the body can use to nourish itself.
 It needs to be broken down into smaller particles so that we can absorb the nutrients and discard the waste matter.
 This is essentially what happens during digestion.
 The complex chemical process by which food is broken down differs according to what kind of food we consume (proteins, carbohydrates, fats, and so on).
 The following is a basic outline of the digestive process:

 According to ayurveda, the pitta (burning power) within our body is the main driving force behind digestion.
 It breaks down food and segregates it into rasa (the part that can be used by the body) and mala (waste matter).
 The vata element helps in the movement of the food, from the mouth down to the alimentary canal.
 The kapha element helps in the lubrication of food and its breakdown of the food into smaller particles.
 Here are the steps involved in the digestive process according to ayurveda:

 Our body needs both carbohydrates and proteins to remain healthy and function well.
 They each have a unique role to play in our overall well-being.
 Let us see how.